bluelightspirit/v-printing/README.md

 # This performs benchmarks of V's printing in different ways of printing 'Hello, world!'
-10,000 times (10 times each = 100,000 times per different data structure and algorithm) with new lines included.
+1,000,000 times (10 times each * 100,000 'Hello, world!\n's = 1,000,000 times per different data structure and algorithm) with new lines included.
 ## NOTE: This program has only been tested to run on Windows 10.
 It theoretically can support Windows 11, Linux, and macOS systems.
 ## How do I run the program?
 ### 1) Install V from [these instructions](https://github.com/vlang/v?tab=readme-ov-file#installing-v-from-source) if you do not have it already to use this.